 Member Club Grant

-You’ll need a project description, time line, rough budget and some letters of support to apply for a Member Club Grant.
+You’ll need a project description, project timeline, rough estimated budget (accompanying quotes will assist in your application), and some letters of support to apply for a Member Club Grant.
 You’ll also be required to submit a report after your project has been completed.

-Click here to view the 2018 application form for a better idea of the questions you’ll need to answer when applying for funding.
+View the 2018 sample application form for a better idea of the questions you’ll need to answer and information you’ll need to gather when applying for funding.
+Find more info on the next application intake and deadlines.

 Grant applications are available April 1st of each year and will be sent directly to your club’s FMCBC Club Rep, and also posted on our main website on our Handbook website.